Our research and thesis topics comprise the following areas:

 • Validation and calibration of simulation software

-• Optimization of the heat and cooling production and distribution
+• Optimisation of heat and cooling production and distribution

-Click this link for an overview of the research carried out in this area Near-surface geothermal energy.
+Click this link for an overview of the research carried out in this area here.